merliot/hub/README.md

 ## Environment Variables

-The docker container looks for these environment vars on build and at runtime to configure the hub:
+The hub and devices are built with these environment variables.
+These are passed in when building the hub, but some are used also when building devices.

 **SCHEME**